Malleable scheduling beyond identical machines: Rounding schemes

 In the simple rounding scheme described above, it can be the case that the overall makespan improves by assigning some job $j \in \J^{(2)}$ only to a subset of the machines in $T(j)$.
 This happens because some machines in $T(j)$ may have significantly higher load from jobs of $\J^{(1)}$ than others, but job $j$ will incur the same additional load to all machines it is assigned to.

 We can improve the approximation guarantee of the rounding scheme by taking this effect into account and filtering out children-machines with a high load.
 Define $\J^{(1)}$ and $\J^{(2)}$ as before.
-Every job in $j \in J^{(1)}$ is assigned to its parent-machine $p(j)$, while every job $j \in \J^{(2)}$ is assigned to a subset of $T(j)$ as follows.
+Every job in $j \in J^{(1)}$ is assigned to its parent-machine $p(j)$, while every job $j \in \J^{(2)}$ is assigned to a subset of $T(j)$, as described below.

 For $j \in \J^{(2)}$ and $\theta \in [0, 1]$ define $S_j(\theta) := \{ i \in T(j) \suchthat 1 - \frac{\ell_i}{C} \geq \theta\}$.
-Choose $\theta_j$ so as to minimize $2(1 - \theta_j)C + f_j(\theta_j)$ (note that this minimizer can be determined by trying out at most $|T(j)|$ different values for $\theta_j$).
+Choose $\theta_j$ so as to minimize $2(1 - \theta_j)C + f_j(S_j(\theta_j))$ (note that this minimizer can be determined by trying out at most $|T(j)|$ different values for $\theta_j$).
 We then assign each job in $j \in J^{(2)}$ to the machine set $S_j(\theta_j)$.

 By Proposition \ref{speed:parent}, we know that the total load of each machine $i \in \M$ due to the execution of jobs from $\J^{(1)}$ is at most $2\ell_i$.
 Recall that there is at most one $j \in J^{(2)}$ with $i \in T(j)$.
 If $i \notin S_j(\theta_j)$, then load of machine $i$ bounded by $2\ell_i \leq 2C$.
 If $i \in S_j(\theta_j)$, then the load of machine $i$ is bounded by \begin{ceqn}